MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/profile-writes.md

     Removes the specified generic service identifier from the player's PlayFab account.

 - [RemoveSharedGroupMembers](https://docs.microsoft.com/rest/api/playfab/client/shared-group-data/removesharedgroupmembers?view=playfab-rest)
     Removes users from the set of those able to update the shared data and the set of users in the group.
 Only users in the group can remove members.
 If as a result of the call, zero users remain with access, the group and its associated data will be deleted.
-Shared Groups are designed for sharing data between a very small number of players, please see our guide: https://api.playfab.com/docs/tutorials/landing-players/shared-groups
+Shared Groups are designed for sharing data between a very small number of players, see [Using Shared Group Data](../social/groups/using-shared-group-data.md).

 - [SetFriendTags](https://docs.microsoft.com/rest/api/playfab/client/friend-list-management/setfriendtags?view=playfab-rest)
     Updates the tag list for a specified user in the friend list of the local user.